kcleal/dysgu/README.rst

 Useful parameters
 -----------------
 The most important parameter affecting sensitivity is --min-support, lower values increase sensitivity but also runtime.

-Also the --max-cov parameter may need to be adjusted for high coverage samples (default is 200); regions with higher coverage are ignored.
+The --max-cov parameter may need to be adjusted for high coverage samples (default is 200); regions with higher coverage are ignored for SV calling.
+Dysgu can automatically infer a max-cov value by setting `--max-cov auto`, which will correspond to ~6*whole-genome-coverage.
+However using 'auto', is only recommended for whole-genome samples.
+A helper script can be used to choose other max-cov values `scripts/suggest_max_coverage.py`

 The --thresholds parameter controls the probability value at which events are labelled with a 'PASS', increasing these values increases precision at the expense of sensitivity.

+The verbosity of contig reporting can be controlled using '-v/--verbosity'.
+If you plan to use "merge" on output files, it is usually a good idea not to use "-v0" as contig sequences can help with merging.

 Resource requirements
 ---------------------
 Using a single core and depending on hard-drive speed, dysgu usually takes ~1h to analyse a 30X coverage genome of 150 bp paired-end reads and uses < 6 GB memory.
 Also note that when `fetch` is utilized (or using run command), a large temp file is generated consisting of SV-associated reads >5 Gb in size.

 Issues
 ------
+Currently cram files are only supported when using the "run" command.
+This is because pysam cannot use seek on a cram file.

+If the temp file created during the fetch stage of the pipeline is too big, the --compression level can be set to reduce space.

 If dysgu is taking a long time to run, this could be due to the complexity of the sample.
 Dysgu will try and generate contigs from clusters of soft-clipped reads and remap these to the reference genome.
 In this case consider increasing the `clip-length` or setting `--contigs False`, or `--remap False`.